jfreeman812/QE-Tools/sdlcs/gherkin-standards.rst

 ------------------------------------

 * The maximum recommend line width is 100 characters.
-* Step keywords should be left-aligned.
+* Step keywords are left-aligned.
 * Indentation is a multiple of two spaces.
 * Blank Lines

-  * Scenarios should be separated by a single blank line.
+  * Scenarios are separated by a single blank line.
   * No blank lines between a summary line and the following description.
-The description should be indented two spaces from the summary line.
+The description is indented two spaces from the summary line.
-  * Example tables should have a blank line before them.
+  * Example tables have a blank line before them.
   * Backgrounds have a blank line before them.
   * Data tables follow their particular step definition with no blank lines.
-  * There should be no blank lines at the end of the file.
+  * No blank lines at the end of the file.
-  * The last line of the file should have a newline at the end (just as with code).
+  * The last line of the file will have a newline at the end (just as with code).

 * Comments must appear on lines by themselves.
 * All tags must conform to the tagging standard in `QE Coverage Tagging`_.